Who we are

 Sarah Brown – Chair

-Sarah has worked mainly in public engagement in marine planning, focusing on invasive non-native species/biosecurity planning and on the marine recreation and tourism sector.
-She recently undertook a Winston Churchill Fellowship research trip to the US, which included exploring engagement in the marine planning process, experiencing and examining the open house and Environmental Collaboration and Conflict Resolution approaches.
-She has sailed all her life and cannot imagine not living by the sea, working for the health of the sea or just enjoying the sea on a daily basis!
+Sarah has sailed all her life and has a great affection for the oceans and marine wildlife.
+Having been accused of having a brass neck she has put this to work fundraising for marine restoration in Scotland where she lives (www.smeef.scot).
+Other work has seen her in roles mainly in public engagement in marine planning, focusing on biosecurity planning.
+She was lucky enough to do a Winston Churchill Fellowship research trip to the US to explore the open house and Environmental Collaboration and Conflict Resolution approaches.
+Sarah cannot imagine not living by the sea, working for the health of the sea or just enjoying the sea on a daily basis!

 Sue Holden – Trustee